What to Visit in Treviso

 The Italian city Treviso, located just half an hour from magnificent Venice, is usually listed in travelers plans as a transit point.
 Indeed, near there is the Antonio Canova airport, where flights of large European low-cost airlines like Ryanair or EasyJet land.

-After all, there is a rational grain in seeing Treviso and its attractions at least in a day.
+After all, there is a rational grain in visiting Treviso and its attractions at least in a day.
 Even if you arrived in Venice in February and are in a hurry to become a member of the grandiose carnival!

 Unfortunately, these aspects are often ignored.
 And only a microscopic number of travelers stay in “Little Venice” for two or more days.
 Intentionally making it a base for exploring Veneto, one of the most interesting region in Italy.